paramvir-b/AndroidGridViewCompatLib/README.md

 * Only one class file, so make it easy to integrate with projects.
 * It uses reflection so you don't have to compile with higher android library.
 This is helpful, if you don't get it why, think deeper...:)
 * If the apis are available it will shift to native ones.
 So compatibility mode is only when needed.
+* It does not require any compatibility jars also.

 Caveats
 -------